-Overall, I have to say I wasn’t particularly impressed with the south, although I realise I only saw a fraction of it.
-The weather is generally better because of the Panza de Burro (Donkey’s Belly) – a natural phenomenon that sees low cloud hang over Las Palmas for much of the time – but the bits I saw were overcrowded resorts with large white, impersonal hotels, restaurants serving English breakfasts and fish and chips, and beaches with rows of sunbeds packed in like sardines.
+Overall, I have to say I wasn’t particularly impressed with the south of the island (with the notable exception of the Maspalomas Dunes).
+The weather is generally better because of the Panza de Burro (Donkey’s Belly) – a natural phenomenon that sees low cloud hang over Las Palmas for much of the time.
+But the bits of the south I saw were overcrowded resorts with large white, impersonal hotels, restaurants serving English breakfasts and fish and chips, and beaches with rows of sunbeds packed in like sardines.
 I know lots of people enjoy this and each to their own, but it’s not what I travel for.

 It went like this…

 We were wandering past the shops when Dad paused to look at a display of cameras (honey to a bee for my Dad).
 Instantly, the sharks moved in to circle their prey… Mr Shopman looked at my parents’ cameras – fairly high range Panasonic compacts – and asked what type of cards they were using.
 When they told him, he began his spiel.